luique16/luique16/README.md

 </div>
 </div>

-### 🗣️ About Me
+I am a college student at the University of São Paulo (USP), focusing on back-end development and with experience in languages such as Golang, JavaScript and TypeScript.

-My name is Luís Henrique and I am 18 years old.
-I started programming in 2019, at the age of 12, and I have been studying web development since 2020.
-At school, I am part of the OBI (Brazilian Informatics Olympiad) and, during 2021, I participated in the OBR (Brazilian Robotics Olympiad).
+My interest in programming began at the age of 12, when I enrolled at Colégio Objetivo in 2019 and participated in the Brazilian Computer Science Olympiad (OBI).
+During this period, I also took my first steps in web development, an area that I fell in love with.

 </div>